apache/trafficserver/doc/reference/plugins/background_fetch.en.rst

 ----------------

-This plugin functions as either a global or per remap plugin, and it takes an argument for specifying a config file with exclusion criteria.
+This plugin functions as either a global or per remap plugin, and it takes an optional argument for specifying a config file with exclusion criteria.

 To activate the plugin in global mode, in :file:`plugin.config`, simply add::